- No win. No fee.

-A medical negligence claim is a heavy responsibility.
-When someone has been let down by a medical professional and suffered harm as a result, it can have an ongoing impact on that person physically, emotionally and financially.
+Making a claim for compensation of any kind can be a heavy responsibility.
+When someone has been let down by a healthcare professional they felt they could trust, and has suffered harm as a result, it can have an impact that affects them physically, emotionally and financially.

-As medical negligence specialists, we understand how devastating this can be.
-This is why we make every effort to support claimants on the long and often-complicated journey to prove that a negligent act took place by establishing that:
+As specialist medical negligence solicitors, we understand how devastating it can be to be let down in this way.
+We make every effort to support claimants on the long and often-complicated journey to prove that a negligent act took place.
+To do that we must establish that:

-- The patient received unacceptable care from a professional (a breach of their duty of care)
+- The patient received substandard care from a healthcare professional (a breach of the duty of care)

 - The patient suffered pain, injury, loss or damage as a result